linagee/cordova-androidpublisher/README.md

 Select 'Service Account' and click 'Create Client ID' (this means our script will have a stored authentication credential, not use the tranditional callback/OAuth pages)

 A .p12 file will be downloaded.
 Discard/ignore it.
-Lets use JSON.
+Lets use JSON like a pro.
 Remember what Certificate Fingerprints are there for later.

 Click 'Generate new JSON key'